Identification of KCNE6, a new member of the KCNE family of potassium channel auxiliary subunits

 Ion channel clustering at the axon initial segment and node of Ranvier evolved sequentially in early chordates

-Hill AS, Nishino A, Nakajo K, Zhang G, Fineman JR, Selzer ME, Okamura Y, Cooper EC.
+Hill AS, Nishino A, Nakajo K, Zhang G, Fineman JR, Selzer ME, Okamura Y,

 PLoS Genet.
 12, e1000317 (2008)